 There are several options when trying to identify potential reinforcers.
 The following list is presented in a loosely ranked order from least intrusive/time consuming to more intrusive/time consuming.

-While it may sound obvious, many times we simply forget to ask either the client or stakeholders (i.e. parents, teachers, etc.) what the child likes.
+While it may sound obvious, many times we simply forget to ask either the client or stakeholders (i.e. parents, teachers, etc.) what the learner likes.
 Parents who have a solid foundational understanding of ABA may be able to tell you what they use as reinforcers.
-Other times, parents might give you clues about what the child likes and with a few more questions, you may be able to uncover some strong reinforcers.
+Other times, parents might give you clues about what the learner likes and with a few more questions, you may be able to uncover some strong reinforcers.
 Take note when parents say they don’t allow their child access to something or when they refuse to restrict access to something because of the behavior it provokes.
 This might demonstrate a strong preference for an item or activity.
 Offer to work with the parents to help them overcome the behavior.
 Often simply by making the item or activity contingent on performing some behavior this intense reaction diminishes.

-Many children can verbalize what they like.
+Many learners can verbalize what they like.
 Try asking open-ended questions, offering choices or asking them to rank order some of the things they like.
 They may come up with simple ideas you had never thought about.
 Alternatively, they may suggest items or activities that are too big or impractical to use.
 When this occurs, make some alternative suggestions or choose a behavior that is worth the value of their suggested item or activity.

 Here’s a real example:

 An 8-year-old told his parents he wanted an expensive toy (one worth $50 that his parents were considering buying for his birthday).
 His parents often had difficulty telling him no because of his intense reaction (he often became aggressive and threatening).
 They told him he could have the toy but first he had to sleep in his own bed 7 nights in a row.